-These are the current externally funded projects taking place within the CEN.
+Here are some of the externally funded projects taking place or recently completed within the CEN.

 Title: UnLocke – Learning of Counterintuitive Concepts (http://unlocke.org/)